 - Build an addition at Walter Johnson High School.
-The high school currently has a capacity of 2,335 students.
-Long-term enrollment projections for the school show enrollment reaching 3,500 students by the year 2045.
-This projected enrollment does not include any of the students that would be generated by White Flint 2, Rock Spring, or this Plan.
-If the high school capacity was increased to 3,500 students or more, it may be possible to accommodate the build-out of these plans. - A second approach being considered to address high school enrollment growth in the Walter Johnson Cluster is the reopening of the former Woodward High School on Old Georgetown Road, located between the Rock Spring and White Flint 2 plan areas.
+The high school had a capacity in the fall of 2017 of 2,330 students.
+However, long-term enrollment projections for the school show enrollment reaching 4,010 students by the year 2032.
+This projected enrollment does not include all the students that would be generated by White Flint 2, Rock Spring, or this Plan. - The Board of Education has requested funding for the reopening of the former Woodward High School on Old Georgetown Road, located between the Rock Spring and White Flint 2 plan areas.
 By reopening this facility, and expanding it over time, it is thought that all the high school enrollment increases from the 2010 White Flint Sector Plan, the White Flint 2 Sector Plan, Rock Spring Master Plan and this Plan could be accommodated.
-An addition at Woodward could take the school up to a 2,400 student capacity. - Beyond the approaches mentioned above, reassignment of students from the Walter Johnson Cluster to high schools with available capacity, or with the ability to have their capacities increased, could be considered.
-Currently, most high schools adjacent to the Walter Johnson Cluster are projected to have enrollments above their capacities, and will already be built out to the high end of the desired enrollment size of 2,400 students.
-The exception to this situation is Rockville High School.
-Although this school is projected to be fully enrolled in the next six years, with a capacity for 1,570 students it is relatively small by current standards.
-If an addition could be built at this high school, then reassignment of students to the high school could be considered in the future.
+An addition at Woodward could take the school up to a 2,400 student capacity.